Temmarie/React-capstone/README.md

 # About The Project

 This is a simple pokemon catalogue built with react-redux.
+It is a Single-Page-Application which fetches data from [PokeApi](https://pokeapi.co/) and stores it in the Redux store, then displays it on the website.
+The website has 2 pages using a route with the first page showing a list of Pokemons and the second page shows the details and information about a particular pokemon.
 <br />

 ## catalogue-page